daattali/beautiful-jekyll/course.md

 subtitle: ''

 ---
 ### Hey mama!
-Do you feel overwhelmed at home and would like to simplify, but don't know how to start?
-The Simplify Your Home Life: a course for busy moms is a self-paced course that will help you on your simplifying journey.
+Do you feel overwhelmed at home and don't know how to start?
+Simplify Your Home Life: a course for busy moms is a self-paced course that will help you on your simplifying journey.

 ![An image overview of the course.](/uploads/simplify-your-home-life-shm.jpg "Simplify Your Home Life SHM")

 ### Sound good?
 Ready to start simplifying?
 Click [HERE](https://buy.stripe.com/cN202a5Ou0206MUeUX) to get started!
->>>

 I understand that sometimes it's hard to get started.
 So, I put together a FREE course to get you started: **10 Questions to Help you Simplify Your Home Life** + an accompanying workbook.
 You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back to this page to take the full course when you are ready!